Jitgitbit/LodashRecreated/README.md

 # LodashRecreated.
 This project took a long time though.
+Still just a beginner.